amymehta/Repo1/journal.md

 #### Thoughts/Questions/Ideas
-- Instead of having lots of information..bullets with key information can help get the point across in a more visually appealing manner
+- Instead of having lots of information in a paragraph format..bullets with key information can help get the point across in a more visually appealing manner
 ---